 Below is a list of sanctions that may be imposed individually or in combination upon students for violation of the Honor and Student Conduct Codes.
 Recognizing the authority of judicial boards and administrators to impose sanctions that are appropriate for the circumstances of an individual case, this list is not intended to be all-inclusive.
 Sanctions become increasingly severe for repeated or accumulating infractions.

-Should a student withdraw or depart from the College without completing assigned sanctions, a hold may be placed on the absent student’s transcript pending satisfactory fulfilment of all sanction requirements.
+Should a student withdraw or depart from the University without completing assigned sanctions, a hold may be placed on the absent student’s transcript pending satisfactory fulfilment of all sanction requirements.

-Warning: Notice, verbally or in writing, that continuation or repetition of conduct found wrongful may be cause for more serious disciplinary action.
+Warning: Notice that continuation or repetition of conduct found wrongful may be cause for more serious disciplinary action.

 Community Service Hours: Completion of a specified number of hours of community service work within a defined period of time.